atsis98/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017-10-01"
   date_end = "2018-04-21"
   description = "Core Member of Powertrain Team.
-Calculated the maximum torque, gradeability, power required and CVT Ratio in addition to fabricating mounts for the engine, manufacturing the roll cage and testing the engine for the all-terrain vehicle."
+Calculated the maximum torque, gradeability, power required, and CVT Ratio in addition to fabricating mounts for the engine, manufacturing the roll cage, and testing the engine for the all-terrain vehicle."

 +++